solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 `Holding` and `Mint` types must follow the layout for `spl_token::Holding` and `spl_token::Mint`, so that RPC can deserialize mints and holdings into the SPL format.

-For UI amounts, RPC calls into the `AmountToUiAmount` instructions before and after the transaction to generate `preTokenBalances` and `postTokenBalances`.
+For UI amounts, RPC calls the `AmountToUiAmount` instruction before and after the transaction to generate `preTokenBalances` and `postTokenBalances`.

 #### New Secondary Indexes